What is a credit union?

 How can I join?

 Simply complete one of our application forms and present it, together with identification and a membership fee of £2, at our office.
-Our page on Membership should provide the information you require.
+Click here to join.

 How do I save?

-For your convenience you can pay in person at our office or a local branch (collecting point), or you can pay by standing order (see bank standing order form).
+For your convenience you can pay in person at our office, or you can pay by standing order (see bank standing order form).
 Some members pay by payroll deduction where they have been able to persuade their employer to set up a savings scheme at the workplace.

 How much do I have to save?